Learn

 What breaks it instantly: If the landing feels heavy or meaningful.

-What breaks it 100%: The moment the harmony lingers or gains consequence, Playful is gone.
-Long legato, pedal, heavy LH, or a serious beat-4 landing kills it immediately.
+What breaks it 100%: The moment the sound starts to linger or feel important, Playful is gone.
+Letting notes blur together, using pedal, heavy left hand, or a strong landing on beat 4 kills it immediately.

 Emotion recipe